sonovice/liquidGL/README.md

 ## Limitations

 - Animated or video content **behind** the pane is not re-captured in real-time; the snapshot is static for performance reasons.
-- All page content must be present (visible in the DOM) **before** you initialise LiquidGlass.
+- All page content must be present (visible in the DOM) **before** you initialise LiquidGL.
 Deferred/scroll-triggered animations should be started **after** `on.init`.
-- The initial capture is synchronous and may block the main thread momentarily; call `liquidGlass()` inside a `DOMContentLoaded` or `load` handler to avoid jank during critical rendering.
+- The initial capture is synchronous and may block the main thread momentarily; call `LiquidGL()` inside a `DOMContentLoaded` or `load` handler to avoid jank during critical rendering.
 - Extremely long documents can exceed GPU texture limits, causing memory or performance issues.
 Consider segmenting very long pages or reducing `scaleFactor` (see source).

 ---

 ## Border-radius

-LiquidGlass automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.
+LiquidGL automatically inherits the `border-radius` of the `target` element, ensuring the refraction respects rounded corners without any extra configuration.

 ---